pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 ### Class attributes

-Let's add a `dict` as a class attribute to the `FSLMaths` class - this `dict` called on a `FSLMaths` object, that object will increment the class-level counters for each operation that is applied:
+Let's add a `dict` called `opCounters` as a class attribute to the `FSLMaths` class - whenever an operation is called on a `FSLMaths` instance, the counter for that operation will be incremented:

 ```